typemill/typemill/readme.md

 ## IMPORTANT: How to Contribute

-Typemill is still in an early stage and contributions are highly welcome.
+Contributions are highly welcome.
 Please follow these rules:

 * If you plan bigger changes, then please create an issue first so we can discuss it.
 * Fork the "DEVELOP" branch from typemill.
 Never use the master branch, because it is protected and only contains tested releases.
 * Do your changes.
-* Before your request, please pull the recent develop branch again to get latest changes.
+* After that pull the recent develop branch again to get the latest changes.
-* Then make a pull request for the DEVELOP branch again.
+* Then make a pull request for the DEVELOP branch.

 You can check the [roadmap for Typemill](https://github.com/typemill/typemill/issues/35) and scroll through the issues.
 I will mark issues in future that are easy to start with or where help is highly appreciated.

 Here are some contribution-ideas for non-coder:

-* Share typemill with social media.
+* Share Typemill with social media.
-* Write about typemill.
+* Write about Typemill.
 * Improve the documentation.
 * Find bugs and errors (open a new issue on github for it).
 * Describe some missing features and explain, why they are important for other users.

-Some ideas for devs (please fork this repository make your changes and create a pull request):
+Some ideas for devs:

 * Fix a bug.
 * Create or port a theme, especially for documentations, knowlegde bases or web-books.
 * Create a fancy plugin.
-* An auto-update functionality for core system, plugins and themes is highly needed.
+* An auto-update functionality for the core system, for plugins and for themes is highly welcome.
 * Improve the accessibility of html and css.
-* Implement user roles and rights with RBAC or ACL.
 * Write autotests with Cypress.

 For hints, questions, problems and support, please open up a new issue on GitHub.

 ## Support

 This is an open source project.
 I love it and I spend about 20 hours a week on it (starting in 2017).
-There is no business model right now, but you can support this project with a donation or simply hire me for implementations.
+There is no business model right now, but you can support this project with a donation or simply [hire me](https://trendschau.net) for implementations.

 Donate: https://www.paypal.me/typemill